Conditional preservation of the saints: Other Arminians who affirmed conditional security

-John Goodwin (1593–1665) was a Puritan who "presented the Arminian position of falling away in Redemption Redeemed (1651)" which drew a lot of attention from Calvinists.
-In his book, English bishop Laurence Womock (1612–1685) provides numerous scriptural references to the fifth article concerning perseverance delivered by the later Remonstrants.
-Philipp van Limborch (1633–1712) penned the first complete Remonstrant Systematic Theology in 1702 that included a section on apostasy.
-In 1710, a minister in the Church of England, Daniel Whitby (1638–1726), published a major work criticizing the five points of Calvinism—which involves their doctrine of unconditional perseverance.
+Numerous theologians spanning centuries have maintained the conditional security perspective.
+John Goodwin (1593-1665) was a Puritan who presented the Arminian position of falling away in his work Redemption Redeemed (1651), which drew considerable attention from Calvinists.
+In his book, English bishop Laurence Womock (1612-1685) provides numerous scriptural references supporting the fifth article concerning perseverance delivered by the later Remonstrants.
+Philipp van Limborch (1633-1712) penned the first complete Remonstrant systematic theology in 1702 that included a dedicated section on apostasy.
+In 1710, a minister in the Church of England, Daniel Whitby (1638-1726), published a major work criticizing the five points of Calvinism, which involved their doctrine of unconditional perseverance.